pivot-access-ltd/bma-offline-docs/src/how-to-connect-maas-networks-5164.md

 [/tabs]

 [tabs]
-[tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]
+[tab version="v3.4 Snap,v3.4 Packages,v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]
 <a href="#heading--how-to-view-reserved-ranges"><h3 id="heading--how-to-view-reserved-ranges">How to view reserved ranges</h3></a>

-The reserved ranges section of the subnet screen contains information on defined IP ranges.
-More details and instructions regarding these ranges can be found in [IP ranges](/t/how-to-enable-dhcp/5132#heading--how-to-manage-ip-ranges).
+The reserved ranges section of the subnet screen contains information on [defined IP ranges](/t/how-to-enable-dhcp/5132#heading--how-to-manage-ip-ranges).
-[/tab]
-[tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]

 <a href="#heading--ui-how-to-view-used-ip-addresses"><h3 id="heading--ui-how-to-view-used-ip-addresses">How to view used IP addresses</h3></a>

 The "Used IP addresses" section displays hosts (including controllers) associated with the used addresses along with related bits of host information.